 After removing the FAS, the topological sort produces the optimal ranking in the following sense: no other ranking will make fewer mistakes when applied to the 256 games.
 This is essentially minimizing 0-1 loss of the model, which is exactly our objective function if we want rankings that make the fewest mistakes.
 This ranking may not be unique, but you cannot describe the season better with any ranking model.

 I implemented a few ranking systems in Python.
 You can checkout the code on github.
 What I find amazing is how poorly BTL and eigenvector methods compare, at least descriptively, to optimal ranking.
 These rankings only are only about 70-75% accurate, while optimal ranking almost always breaks 80%.
-This is about 10-20 games which would be considered upsets under BTL and eigenvector methods that would not be considered upsets under the optimal ranking.
+This are about 10-20 games which would be considered upsets under BTL and eigenvector methods that would not be considered upsets under the optimal ranking.

 I put together a visualization of the win-matrix using d3.js.
 Squares are colored if the row team beat the column team.
 Our “loss” comes from wins that are inconsistent with our ranking model—any square beneath the diagonal.
 You can also look at a bigger and interactive version of the visualization.Name Wins BTL Optimal Rank